AlejandRicau/Group-14-Final-Project/README.md

 ##  Project Structure

-The project follows a modular architecture separating logic, visuals, and game entities.
+The game code is organized as follows for ease of access and logical grouping:

 ```text
 Group-14-Final-Project/